homer0/jimpex/README-esdoc.md

 });
 ```

-> And like Express, you can send a callback to be executed after the server starts.
+> - Like Express, you can send a callback to be executed after the server starts.
+> - You also have a `listen` alias with the same signature as express (port and callback) for serverless platforms where you don't manually start the app.

 You can also stop the app by calling `stop()`: